Kids in the kitchen are pretty much a guarantee for big messes.

 Even though I love a clean kitchen, and pretty much despise dirty, cluttered counters and crumbs on the floor, the messy moments that come from cooking and baking with kids are definitely worth it!

 5 Reasons to Let Kids Get Messy in the Kitchen

 Over the years, I have learned that these reasons far outweigh negatives like: that whatever the task it probably would have been easier and faster to do it on my own and getting the kids involved almost always increases the mess factor by at least 100%.

 When the kids are cooking with me, it usually ends up being just one at a time.
 This is great because it gives us time alone to talk and learn together.

 We’ve dealt with some serious picky eating in our house, but the more involved my kids are in the food preparation process (and in the mess making process) the more open they are to trying new foods.

 Now that Logan and Madeline are older, cooking with mom provides educational experiences that they don’t even realize are happening.

 Or, for Logan: The recipe calls for 4 cups of flour.
 We’ve already put in 2 cups, but we are using a 1/2 cup measuring scoop, so how many more scoops do we need?

 By the time I got to college I knew how to make many basic dishes and several not-so-basic dishes.I was confident in following a recipe and ate well through my college years.

 I was shocked at how many of my peers had no knowledge at all of cooking and were comfortable fueling their bodies with garbage every day.

 It might be messy now, and for quite a while, but I view the opportunities to cook with my children as valuable life skills teaching moments and investments in their future in terms of their knowledge of nutrition, food preparation, and appropriate eating habits.

 Sometimes it is nice to just have FUN!
 Baking cookies can incorporate a lot of the other 4 reasons to cook with children,

-Life’s Memorable Icky Moments
+Life’s Memorable Moments

 Perhaps all of the messy moments in the kitchen with my children are simply payback for the occasion that I, as my 3 year old self, found it quite prudent to create my very first cake on the kitchen floor.

 I think my parents must have known back then that the kitchen would be always be my most favorite room in the house, because after that disaster I certainly made many, many more.

-Some of our memorable messy moments that I would add to the Clorox “Ick-tionary” would be:
+Some of our memorable messy moments are:

 Flour-Power: When you are baking with kids and they turn the stand mixer immediately to “high power” after you’ve added flour to the bowl, thus dusting the entire kitchen in a layer of flour.

 Eggsplosion: When little ones are learning to crack eggs and they squeeze the egg in their hand so hard that it cracks and the insides explode all over the counter.

 We experience a lot of icky messes in our kitchen, but Clorox Disinfecting Wipes make it easier to clean up the grease, dirt, germs, and other sticky messes that are left behind when cooking with kids.